Supply chain finance: For the ordering party (the buyer)

 The reverse factoring permits all the suppliers to be gathered in one financier, and that way to pay one company instead of many, which eases the invoicing management.
 The relation with the suppliers benefiting of the reverse factoring is improved because they benefit from better financing, and their payment delays are reduced; for its part, the ordering party will gain some extra money reversed by the factor and pay her invoices to the due date.
 Making suppliers benefit from such advantages can be a powerful leverage in negotiation, and also ensure a more durable relationship with the suppliers.
 Moreover, it ensures that the suppliers will be able to find advantaging financing in case of cash flow problem: using reverse factoring assures that the suppliers will still be in business, and are reliable.
 With the reverse factoring, instead of paying numerous suppliers, most of the invoices are centralized with the same factor; it is always better for the accounts department to deal with one company to pay than several.
-This can also be simplified and speeded by using a reverse factoring platform combined with digitalization of business transactions (i.e. EDI).
+This can also be simplified and speeded by using a reverse factoring platform combined with digitalization of business transactions (i.e. electronic data interchange).
+In the basic invoicing or factoring framework, the following risks threaten invoices: inaccurate invoice (fraudulent, erroneous calculation, or typographical error), an underestimated time of payment delay, an incorrect estimation on the object of the invoice (a service poorly executed) By using the reverse factoring, these risks are reduced to the buyer.

 For the factor (the financier)

 By taking part in the reverse factoring process, the factor realizes a benefit by making available cash to the supplier and supporting in its place the delays of payment.
 However, in opposition to the factoring, in this situation the factor is in a more durable business relation as everyone benefits from it.
 Other advantage for the financier, is that he works directly with big ordering parties; it means that instead of going after each and every supplier of that company, he can reach faster and more easily all of the suppliers and do business with them.
 Therefore, the risk is less important: it passes from a lot of fragmented risks to one unique and less important.

-Globalization

-With the supply chain lengthening as a result of globalization and offshore production, many companies have experienced a reduction of capital availability.
-In addition, the pressure faced by companies to improve cash flow has resulted in increased pressure on their overseas suppliers.
-Specifically, suppliers receive pressure in the form of extended payment terms or increased working capital imposed on them by large buyers.
-The general trend toward open account from letters of credit has further contributed to the problem.